G. Mennen Williams: Personal life and early career

 Williams attended the Salisbury School in Connecticut, an exclusive Episcopal preparatory school.
-He graduated from Princeton University with an A.B. in history in 1933 after completing a senior thesis titled "Social Significance of Henry Ford".
+He graduated Phi Beta Kappa from Princeton University with an A.B. in history in 1933 after completing a senior thesis titled "Social Significance of Henry Ford".
 At Princeton, Williams was a member of the Quadrangle Club.
 He then received a Juris Doctor degree from the University of Michigan Law School.
 While at law school, Williams became affiliated with the Democratic Party, departing from his family's strong ties to the Republican Party.

 Williams met Nancy Quirk on a blind date while attending the university.
 She was the daughter of D. L. Quirk and Julia (Trowbridge) Quirk, a prominent Ypsilanti family involved in banking and paper milling.
 Her brother, Daniel Quirk, was later mayor of Ypsilanti.
 The couple married in 1937 and had three children; a son, G. Mennen Williams Jr., and two daughters, Nancy Ketterer III and Wendy Stock Williams.

 He worked with the law firm Griffiths, Williams and Griffiths from 1936 to 1941.
 Law firm partners included Hicks Griffiths and Martha Griffiths, later elected a member of Congress and lieutenant governor of Michigan.

 During World War II, he served four years in the United States Navy as an air combat intelligence officer in the South Pacific.
 He achieved the rank of lieutenant commander and earned ten battle stars.
 He later served as the deputy director of the Office of Price Administration from 1946 to 1947, and was named to the Michigan Liquor Control Commission in 1947.

+In 1954 he appeared as a guest on the TV series What's My Line?.